MiraTherm/miratherm-radiator-thermostat-software/README.md

 # MiraTherm radiator thermostat software

+## Hardware

+> ⚠️ If you are going to use P-NUCLEO-WB55 board (MB1355 revision C or D), make sure that solder bridge SB35 is removed to disconnect $V_{ref}$ from $V_{DD}$.
+> ⚠️ If you are using a breadboard setup, ensure that the motor current shunt resistor connections have stable resistance to avoid inaccurate ADC calibration and current measurements.
+(Soldering the shunt and/or wires can help make resistance more stable.)

 ## Build Instructions

 To build this project, you must first generate missing code from the `.ioc` project file using **STM32CubeMX 6.16.0**: